Browse BuildersHow It Works

 Where does the money go in a pole barn build?

 Materials and framing dominate at 40–50% of the total budget, with labor and concrete accounting for the remainder.
-The biggest swing variable is foundation type: a full concrete slab adds $6,000–$15,000 on its own, while a pier-only foundation can shave 15–20% off the total build cost.
+The biggest swing variable is foundation type: a full concrete slab at $5–$12 per sq ft is often the largest single line item after the shell, while a pier-only foundation removes most of that cost on a storage-use building.

 Materials (Shell & Framing)40–50%